 Not all corrupted files are recoverable; some failures scramble the data too badly for any recovery attempt to be more than a series of wild guesses.
 However the recovery average has been amazing: in many situations, more than 98% of the original data has been salvaged.
 In most cases, the recovery rate exceeds 90%.
 Only a handful of files have totally defied resuscitation.

 Many programs that use the Btrieve engine don’t make that fact obvious.
-Among widely used programs built on the Btrieve foundation are the Lytec medical practice management system (click here for detailed instructions about submitting Lytec files to me for analysis) and the Yardi property management system.
+Among widely used programs built on the Btrieve foundation are the Lytec medical practice management system and the Yardi property management system.
 I’ve had good success in recovering data from both of these.

 If you have a Btrieve file (or one you’re uncertain of) that appears to be unreadable, compress it in the popular PKZip format and send it to me.
 You can download a special-purpose program I’ve created that greatly simplifies the process of sending files to me.
 Just click on this link.
 If your browser asks whether to run the application or save it to disk, choose “save it to disk” and put it on your desktop.
 When the download completes you will find the program icon on your desktop.
 Use WinZip to unzip it to a folder of your choice, or if you want, directly to the desktop.
 You’ll find three files: the program file, with a speeding-letter style icon, and two help files.
 Double-click either of the help files for instructions on using the program.
 Once you have unzipped the original file you don’t need it any more and can delete it.